Paleo-Sardinian language: Pre-Indo-European hypothesis

 However, for the linguist and glottologist Giulio Paulis, the Basque language is not helpful in the interpretation of the toponymic heritage of Paleo-Sardinian origin.

 Bertoldi and Terracini propose that the common suffix -ara, stressed on the antepenult, was a plural marker, and they indicated a connection to Iberian or to the Paleo-Sicilian languages.
 Terracini claims a similar connection for the suffixes -ànarV, -ànnarV, -énnarV,and -ònnarV, as in the place name Bonnànnaro.
 The suffix-ini also seems to be characteristic, as in the place name Barùmini.
 Infixes -arr-, -err-, -orr-, and -urr- have been claimed to correspond to the North African Numidia (Terracini), to the Basque-speaking Iberia and Gascony (Wagner, Rohlfs, Blasco Ferrer, Hubschmid), and to southern Italy (Rohlfs).

-The non-Latin suffixes -ài, -éi, -òi,and -ùi survive in modern place names based on Latin roots.
+The non-Latin suffixes -ài, -éi, -òi, and -ùi survive in modern place names based on Latin roots.
 Terracini sees connections to Berber.
 Bertoldi sees an Anatolian connection in the endings -ài, -asài (similar claims have been made of the Elymians of Sicily).
 A suffix -aiko is also common in Iberia.
 The tribal suffix -itani, -etani, as in the Sulcitani, has also been identified as Paleo-Sardinian.

 Several linguists, including Bertoldi, Terracini, Wagner, and Hubschmid, proposed various linguistic layers in prehistoric Sardinia.
 The oldest pan-Mediterranean was widespread in the Iberian Peninsula, France, Italy, Sardinia, and North Africa.
 The second Hispano-Caucasian would explain the similarities between Basque and Paleo-Sardinian, and the third Ligurian.

-Albanian-Balkanic connection

-The scholar Alberto Areddu developed the idea that the Shardana, one of the Sea Peoples, were of Illyrian origin.
-On the basis of various lexical elements unanimously recognized as belonging to the substratum he argued that we must speak for ancient Sardinia and in particular for the most conservative areas of the island, Ogliastra and Barbagia.
-This particular branch of Indo-European shows strong formal and semantic correspondences with the few testimonies of Illyrian (or Thracian) and, with their current linguistic continuation, the Albanian.
-The concordances are then extended to various toponyms and microtoponyms of the central area.
-Alberto Areddu provides the following comparisons with the Albanian: